map583-2019/AgeEstimation/README.md

 ![alt text](https://github.com/map583-2019/AgeEstimation/blob/master/pictures/cropped_dataset_distribution.png)

 The data is not very vlean.
 I removed the image files with no pixels and images with negative age label.
 Images in the dataset still have deficits such as <br>
-  the labeled age could be appararently not correct, <br The face may be very small in the image.
+&nbsp&nbsp the labeled age could be appararently not correct, <br>
+&nbsp&nbsp The face may be very small in the image.

 ### Results